robertdebock/presentations/terraform-new-things.md

 # Optional attributes

-In variables that are objects, the attributes can now be marked as optional.
+Variables that are objects, attributes can be marked optional.

 ```hcl
 variable "some_variable" {